What do we live for?

 The process of making his book

-Gordon shares that publishing his book took a lot of work.
-He interviewed 104 participants, narrowed his focus down to nine pairs, then focused even further on just 10% of the entire conversation.
-It was challenging to find participants from Japan and the US with similar backgrounds so that he could demystify cultural preferences by doing a cross-cultural comparison.
+Gordon invested considerable effort to bring his book to fruition.
+He conducted interviews with 104 participants, eventually narrowing his focus to nine pairs, then focused even further on just 10% of the entire conversation.
+Finding participants from both Japan and the US with similar backgrounds proved to be a challenge, as it was crucial for him to perform a cross-cultural comparison to unveil cultural preferences.

 Three main aims